simongravelle/lammps-input-files/LiquidExfoliationGraphene/README.md

 finally, run the input.lammps cript within Run using LAMMPS. this perform a shearing simulation with a shear rate of 1e10 1/s

+### Output

-The following video has been made with this code (but larger shear rate of 200e10 1/s) : https://www.youtube.com/watch?v=GALFLXkUEAU
+The following video has been made with this code using a shear rate of 200e10 1/s : https://www.youtube.com/watch?v=GALFLXkUEAU